 Antibiotic Stewardship Basics for Multi-Disciplinary Healthcare Professionals: On-demand education modules to introduce nurses, pharmacists, and practitioners to the basics of an appropriate Antibiotic Stewardship Program.
 Continuing education credits available upon successful completion of a module and post-test.

-Presentation on Antimicrobial Stewardship in Small and Critical Access Hospitals was given on December 11, 2018 by the Antimicrobial Resistance Coordinator at VDH.
+A presentation on Antimicrobial Stewardship in Small and Critical Access Hospitals was given on December 11, 2018 by the Antimicrobial Resistance Coordinator at VDH.

 - Report NHSN survey results related to antimicrobial stewardship for small and critical access hospitals